phantium/shoptitans-guildtracker/README.md

 - The database can be deleted at any time
 - Exports are saved locally to the `exports/` directory

-## License

-MIT License - Feel free to use and modify for your guild!

 ## Contributing

 This is an open-source project.
 Feel free to submit issues or pull requests for improvements!